mothur/mothur.github.io/_wiki/miseq_sop.md

 losing any information.
 We'll do all this with [filter.seqs](/wiki/filter.seqs):

-    mothur > filter.seqs(fasta=stability.trim.contigs.unique.good.align, vertical=T, trump=.)
+    mothur > filter.seqs(fasta=stability.trim.contigs.good.unique.good.align, vertical=T, trump=.)

 At the end of running the command we get the following information:

-    Length of filtered alignment: 375
+    Length of filtered alignment: 376
-    Number of columns removed: 13051
+    Number of columns removed: 13048
-    Length of the original alignment: 13426
+    Length of the original alignment: 13424
     Number of sequences used to construct filter: 16299

-This means that our initial alignment was 13425 columns wide and that we were able to remove 13051 terminal gap characters using trump=. and vertical gap characters using vertical=T. The final alignment length is 375 columns.
+This means that our initial alignment was 13424 columns wide and that we were able to remove 13048 terminal gap characters using trump=. and vertical gap characters using vertical=T. The final alignment length is 376 columns.
 Because we've perhaps created some redundancy across our sequences by trimming the ends, we can re-run [unique.seqs](/wiki/unique.seqs):

-    mothur > unique.seqs(fasta=stability.trim.contigs.unique.good.filter.fasta, count=stability.trim.contigs.good.count_table)
+    mothur > unique.seqs(fasta=stability.trim.contigs.good.unique.good.filter.fasta, count=stability.trim.contigs.good.good.count_table)

 This identified 3 duplicate sequences that we've now merged with previous unique sequences.
 The next thing we want to do to further